volodka8937/futurerestore/ReadMe.md

 ### How to use
 1. Connect your device in DFU mode;
-2. Use [irecovery](https://github.com/libimobiledevice/libirecovery) for check nonce booted with DFU;
+2. Use [irecovery](https://github.com/s0uthwest/libirecovery) for checking ApNonce, which booted in DFU;
 3. Extract iBSS/iBEC from target firmware for downgrade (unsigned);
-4. Check DFU ApNonces with [irecovery](https://github.com/libimobiledevice/irecovery) with DFU booting.
+4. Check DFU-collisioned ApNonces with [irecovery](https://github.com/s0uthwest/irecovery/releases), which booted in DFU.
     You can't automatically collision DFU ApNonces.

     __If ApNonce is not collisioned, "use hands" for DFU booting.__